Restless Legs Syndrome

 One of the hardest things about having restless legs syndrome is getting to the diagnosis.
 Often doctors don't ask about sleep or don't ask about the symptoms of restless legs.
 If you're not sleeping well, or if you think you may have restless legs syndrome, tell your doctor.

-Your doctor will talk with you about your symptoms to make sure that the feelings you describe are typical of restless legs syndrome and not caused by some other problem.
+Your doctor will talk with you about your symptoms to make sure that the feelings you describe are typical of restless legs syndrome and are not caused by some other problem.

 You may have blood tests to rule out other problems that could be causing your symptoms.
 In some cases, the doctor may order tests of your nerves to be sure there is no nerve damage.
 Your doctor may also order a sleep study called a polysomnography.
 This test records how often your legs jerk or move while you sleep.